qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 **Point 4, the change is relatively large, there is a certain risk, and it takes more time to complete**

+People who have used this component on the Internet have mixed reviews, and there is uncertainty, so do not consider using this solution

 ![Points 4 cases](../Material/image/Gateway%20dynamic%20sensing%20service%20goes%20online%20and%20offline%20—%20Points%204%20case%20analysis.png)

 ## 3. Implementation in the industry
 > Comparing the implementation of the dynamic perception service of the Nacos registration center of the Ali system